oatlog/oatlog/doc/proposal/main.typ

 per second on existing E-Graph rulesets.

 == Research questions
-- Can an E-Graph engine that outperforms state-of-the-art implementations in E-nodes per second be created?
+- Can we write an E-Graph engine that outperforms state-of-the-art implementations in E-nodes per second?
 - Can rulesets be automatically preprocessed to improve performance, and can joins be reordered for performance?
 - What memory access patterns do E-graph engines have, can the engine be optimized with knowledge of those memory access patterns?
-    - How do rewrite rules typically behave, when do they create many nodes, can the engine be specialized for rules that create too many nodes?
+- How do rewrite rules typically behave, when do they create many nodes, can the engine be specialized for rules that create too many nodes? (such as commutativity and associativity)
 - How can a optimal or near-optimal expression be extracted with low runtime?

-#pagebreak();
 = Approach